 If you’re planning a particularly ambitious or potentially risky project, you may want to consider taking this out; it also tends to be great value for money, considering the amount of coverage you’ll receive.
 On the other hand, you’ll need several basic policies to qualify (usually the general liability, workers’ compensation and auto insurance).

-Bear in mind that umbrella liability insurance doesn’t include your own injuries, damage to your own property, or intentional or criminal acts.
+Bear in mind that umbrella liability insurance doesn’t include your own injuries, damage to your own property or criminal acts.

 Professional liability coverage